 Natural Gas Safety

-• SMELL: Recognize the odor which is similar to rotten eggs or sulfur.
+Recognize the odor which is similar to a skunk, rotten eggs or sulfur.

-• SIGHT: See a white cloud, mist, fog, bubbles in standing water or blowing dust.
-See dead vegetation spots in the grass.
+Look for a white cloud, mist, fog, bubbles in standing water or blowing dust.
+You may also see dead vegetation spots in the grass.

 • Move to a safe environment away from the building.

-• Do not use your land line phone or cell phone in your home.
+• Do not use a land line phone or cell phone inside the building.

 • Do not use anything that could produce a spark, ignite the gas and/or cause an explosion.
 (This means, do not touch/operate light switches, garage doors/openers, matches, candles, lighters, flashlights, motors or appliances).